-Founded several years ago, Pillars is the brainchild of Kashif Shaikh.
+Founded several years ago, Pillars originates from conversations between Kashif Shaikh and several other American Muslims interested in philanthropy.
 A veteran of Chicago’s philanthropic sector with previous stints at the McCormick Foundation and the Chicago United Way, Shaikh spent his early career in an environment where American Muslims simply weren’t at the table. “[We] haven’t been on the radar, except in unfortunate circumstances,” he says.
 “Foundations weren’t explicitly looking at working with Muslims because the topic was too loaded and cumbersome.”

 But it’s not that funders didn’t want to back American Muslims.
 According to Shaikh, they just didn't know how.
 Making those connections is one reason why Shaikh decided to found Pillars in 2010, along with a group of well-heeled donors.